Paul-Borisov/CI-CD-templates-for-azure-app-services/README.md

 ## Azure Devops pipelines

-\1.
-Copy a corresponding **.devops** folder with all subfolders and files into the root of your project.
+1.Copy a corresponding **.devops** folder with all subfolders and files into the root of your project.

-\2.
-Review and adjust variables found in the headers of **azure-pipelines.yml** files to match with your Azure environment.
+2.Review and adjust variables found in the headers of **azure-pipelines.yml** files to match with your Azure environment.

   **appServiceName**: 'your-app-service-name' # Like in https://[your-app-service-name].azurewebsites.net